Social Media Tips & Strategies

 Method 1: The Manual Approach to Simultaneous Posting

 If you're not ready for a dedicated tool, you can still streamline your process manually.
 This method requires discipline and organization but gives you full control.
-Just be prepared, it's a significant time investment.
+Just be prepared - it's a significant time investment.

 Step 1: Create a Central Content Hub

 Don't let your assets live scattered across your computer.
-Create a central folder in Google Drive, Dropbox, or your local machine for each campaign or week of content.
+Create a central folder in Google Drive, Dropbox, or on your local machine for each campaign or week of content.
 Inside that folder, keep:

 • Your core media files (videos, images).